techfg/gh-pages-test/test.md

 > ℹ️ **Note**
 >
-> Highlights information that users should take into account, even when skimming.
+> High2222lights information that users should take into account, even when skimming.

 > :information_source: **Note**
 >
-> Highlights information that users should take into account, even when skimming.
+> Hig333hlights information that users should take into account, even when skimming.

 > [!NOTE]
 > note bracket double escaped - \*skip bold\* is *apply bold*